interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 The *OldVault* withdraws an existing ReplaceRequest that is made.

-.. note:: If a Vault is under the ``AuctionCollateralThreshold``, the Vault cannot withdraw a replace request.
+.. note:: If a vault is under the ``AuctionCollateralThreshold``, the vault cannot withdraw a replace request.

 Specification